dancergraham/writing/README.md

 # Writing ✍
 Ideas and drafts for blog posts and talks🗣.
 I am sharing this publically because why not?
+I'm very open to co-authoring things - please get in touch!

 ## Key aims